gatsbyjs/gatsby/docs/docs/recipes.md

 gatsby build --prefix-paths
 ```

-With this flag added, Gatsby will automatically add your path prefix to the beginning of all of your site's URLs and will automatically update all `<Link>` tags as well.

 5. Make sure that your site looks the same when running `gatsby build` as with `gatsby develop`.
 By running `gatsby serve` when you build your site, you can test out (and debug if necessary) the finished product before deploying it live.